ryan-mcclue/unsw/comp3231/week4.md

   - External Fragmentation (only really applicable for read-only)
 * Linked
   - Access: Fast sequential, slow random
-* Indexed (file points to data structure which has pointers to all blocks)
+* Indexed (a data structure which has pointers to all blocks)
   - Access: Fast sequential, fast random
-  (ext fs uses inodes, FAT has file allocation table, index block, file control block etc.)
+  (ext fs uses inodes with pointers for each file, FAT has a single file allocation table for all files, index block, file control block etc.)
   (there is memory overhead of maintaining ) (updating/deleting are only 1 write)
+TODO: if passing in filename, have to traverse directory than inode?

 Storing free blocks:
 * Linked list: fast search, not contiguous